ivangfr/graalvm-quarkus-micronaut-springboot/producer-consumer/README.md

   docker-compose up -d
   ```

-- Wait for all containers to be with state `Up (healthy)`.
+- Wait for all containers to be up and running.
 To check it, run
   ```
   docker-compose ps
   ```